 The sports betting menu is crowded with choices.
-Some of the wagering opportunities you’ll come across are a bit on the advanced side, but there are also ones which are straightforward and easy to wrap your head around.
+Some of the wagering opportunities you’ll come across are a bit on the advanced side, but there are also ones that are straightforward and easy to wrap your head around.

 Moneyline bets fall into the latter category.
 For these wagers, you’re simply choosing the winner of the game.
 That’s it.
 There’s no point spread to worry about or anything like that.
 If the side you pick wins the game, you’re golden.